What is Making Connections?

 Many refugees and people seeking asylum are keen to study at university to enable pathways to meaningful work, but face barriers in navigating the university system.
 Students can be intimidated by the impersonal nature of accessing online information about their courses and prefer personal contact.

-In 2018, the Academics for Refugees network at Macquarie University, pioneered a pilot mentoring program called Making Connections in collaboration with the Learning Skills Unit, and the Widening Participation Unit.
-We linked 18 mentees with a supportive academic mentor from their faculty to help students navigate the complexities of university life and feel more at home at university.
-After our successful pilot, this program has now received further funding for 2019.
+In 2018, the Academics for Refugees network at Macquarie University, pioneered a mentoring program called Making Connections in collaboration with the Widening Participation Unit.
+Since the start of the program, we have linked over 25 students with a supportive academic mentor from their faculty to help students navigate the complexities of university life and feel more at home at university.
+We have also worked with over 30 academic and professional staff members at Macquarie University, either as mentors or steering committee members.

 Who Are We?